DirectorySecurity Advisories

 driver: bridge

-You'll notice the Nginx service has a volume share to set up a custom config file.
-The following nginx.conf file sets up Nginx to serve pages from a /app/public folder and redirects requests to .php files to the app service on port 9000.
+Notice that the Nginx service has a volume share to set up a custom config file.
+The following nginx.conf file sets up Nginx to serve pages from an /app/public folder and redirects requests to .php files to the app service on port 9000.

 events {